 Set aside some time

-Time is a commodity that many of us seem to lack these days.
+Time is a commodity that many of us lack these days.

 If you only have a few minutes, you can begin by simply writing how you are feeling or what you are grateful for.